ResNet50 Native Inference on arm-linux

 ## Step 1.
 Setup

 Import the necessary libraries.
-This tutorial uses the QAIRT Python API to load and execute models natively.
+This tutorial uses the QAIRT Python API to prepare and execute

 from pathlib import Path